I love this polish! It is opaque after 2 coats, which is amazing as most glitters are a clear coat. It's so glittery and sparkly I love it.

 This is not a horrible polish by any means, but I can't see myself wearing it regularly (and I do wear full on glitter polish quite regularly!).
 It would be a nice Christmas touch, I think, or maybe some special evening out where ultra-bling is the order of the day, but other than that, this is going to sit in my collection mostly unused, I'm sorry to say, and that surprises me, given my deep love of both glitter and of red...

-UPDATE: After having this polish in my collection for several months, I've found that if I use it for an accent nail, or to do just the tips (surprisingly not that difficult!), or for half-moons, it's much nicer than when I do a full manicure with it.
+However, after having this polish in my collection for several months, I've found that if I use it for just an accent nail, or to do just the tips (surprisingly not that difficult!), or for half-moons, it's much nicer than when I do a full manicure with it.
 So, it's still not something I'm likely to wear on all my fingers, but I've got a lot more love for it now that I've found some creative ways to use it.